-This blog appeared on Inside INdiana Business on Tuesday, June 1st 2021 as part of their daily email.
-We are appreciative of the opportunity with Inside INdiana Business.
+This blog appeared on Inside Indiana Business on Friday, May 28, 2021 as part of their daily email.
+We are appreciative of the opportunity with Inside Indiana Business.

 Every organization has a myriad of skill sets that make them unique and successful.
 However, we all have our own personal blind spots and places where we could use assistance.
 The same can be true of your business.
 As your business grows and scales, your organization may reach a point where you need additional finance & operations assistance, however, the business isn’t quite ready for bringing on full time talent.